 Retirement savers and participants in 401(k) plans may soon face a new Department of Labor (DOL) policy, presenting them with either more investment options or just unnecessary costs, depending on one’s perspective.
 In December 2020 the DOL issued its final rule regarding an exemption to the Employee Retirement Income Security Act (ERISA) that would let financial fiduciaries be paid for advice on rollovers by third parties so long as they act in savers’ best interest.
 However, before it takes effect the so-called “fiduciary prohibited transaction exemption” is likely to be toughened by the incoming Biden administration.
-Here’s an overview of the development along with possible pros and cons of the newly released exemption.

 Effective June 2020, brokerage firms and financial advisors had to abide by the Securities and Exchange Commission’s (SEC) consumer-friendly Regulation Best Interest rule (RBI).
 That requires brokerage firms and financial advisors to disclose potential conflicts of interest when they give consumers financial advice.
 Essentially, the RBI raised the bar on the existing “suitability” standard.
 That standard meant that investments or products that brokers recommended to their clients had to be generally “suitable” rather than in a client’s best interests.
 In other words, a recommended investment did not have to be the best or most cost-effective choice.
 Now, broker-dealers are required to act in the best interest of their clients.
 They are prohibited from putting their financial interests ahead of the interests of a customer when making recommendations.